rasm445f/soft-exam-2/README.md

 **Test Strategy Goals**

-The goal with this strategy is to ensure a sound and quality-focused application with a test coverage of 70-80%.
-The application must be able to handle 5,000 requests on our localhost and 1,500,000 requests when hosted on the web.
+The goal with this strategy is to ensure a sound and quality-focused application with a test coverage of 60-70%.
+The application must be able to handle 500 requests on our localhost.

 ## Test Plan

 **Approach:**

 -  **TDD:** We will use Test-Driven Development to ensure quality at each stage of development.
 For each feature, tests will be written first to establish behavior, followed by implementing the code to pass these tests.

 **File Organization:**

 -  **Test File Structure:**

    -  In alignment with Go’s idiomatic practices, test files will reside alongside the code files they validate.
 For instance:

-    - `calculator.go`
+      -  `restaurant.go`
-    - `calculator_test.go`
+      -  `restaurant_test.go`

    -  This organization will facilitate ease of testing and maintenance, providing a clear mapping between code and its respective tests.

 **Tools for Testing:**

 -  Unit and Integration Testing:

    -  **Go Testing Library:** We will use the Go standard library’s testing package to define `got` (actual) and `want` (expected) results, loosely following the structure from [Learn Go with Tests](https://quii.gitbook.io/learn-go-with-tests).

    -  **Mocking:** `github.com/DATA-DOG/go-sqlmock` will be used for database mocking in unit tests, allowing us to isolate business logic without involving the actual database.

 -  Mutation Testing:

    -  **Gremlins:** [Gremlins](https://github.com/go-gremlins/gremlins) will introduce small code mutations to ensure test robustness.
 Mutation testing will run periodically to assess test coverage quality and detect gaps in testing.

 -  Load Testing:

    -  **k6:** [k6](https://github.com/grafana/k6) will validate the system’s ability to handle peak loads both locally and in a cloud environment.
-Load testing will specifically target thresholds of 5,000 users on localhost and 1.5 million users in production-like conditions.
+Load testing will specifically target thresholds of 500 users on localhost in production-like conditions.

 -  Static Code Analysis:

    -  **Staticcheck:** [Staticcheck](https://staticcheck.dev/) will be used for enhanced static code analysis, helping to identify code smells, potential vulnerabilities, and adherence to coding standards.

    -  **Taint Analysis:** Staticcheck’s built-in taint analysis will further validate code security by identifying unsafe data handling practices.

 -  Design Patterns:

    -  Design Patterns will be incorporated in testing and code design to ensure modularity and testability.

 -  CI/CD Integration:

    -  Pipeline Configuration:

       -  **Automated Test Execution:**

          -  `go test` will run automatically on every commit and pull request, covering both unit and integration tests.

       -  **Static Analysis:**
          -  `staticcheck` will be executed on each build to maintain high standards in code quality.

 -  Reporting:

    -  Automated test results and static analysis reports will be generated, allowing us to monitor coverage and code quality continuously.
    -  Load and mutation test reports will be generated for regular review.